How Do electric dirt bikes Compare to Gas?

 Electric dirt bikes are relatively new to the mainstream, so there aren’t many options if you want a new one.
 The limited market makes them generally more expensive than gas-powered models.
 The battery-powered motors have more expensive parts and can be difficult for manufacturers to source, and supply chain issues make them even pricier.

-If you’re on a budget, check out the used options for electric dirt bikes.
+If you’re on a budget, check out the options for used electric dirt bikes.
 However, limited supply may make this option just as challenging.

 Getting the Dirt